-- traditional over-the-air broadcast television services; - direct-to-home (DTH) satellite providers; - digital terrestrial video broadcast (DVB-T), which comprises the digital broadcasting of television signals over terrestrial antennas and other earthbound circuits; - other fixed-line telecommunications carriers and broadband providers, including Deutsche Telekom, the incumbent telephony operator, which primarily use DSL technologies to provide IPTV and VoD; and - over-the-top (OTT) video content providers that deliver TV signals as a video stream on top of third parties' broadband internet access services.
+- traditional over-the-air broadcast television services; - direct-to-home (DTH) satellite providers;

+- digital terrestrial video broadcast (DVB-T), which comprises the digital broadcasting of television signals over terrestrial antennas and other earthbound circuits; - other fixed-line telecommunications carriers and broadband providers, including Deutsche Telekom, the incumbent telephony operator, which primarily use DSL technologies to provide IPTV and VoD; and - over-the-top (OTT) video content providers that deliver TV signals as a video stream on top of third parties' broadband internet access services.

-The table below shows the development of TV reception by infrastructure in Germany from July 2011-2016.
-According to the German Digitization Report, as of June 2016, 45.9% of German television homes used cable as their primary means for receiving television signals, as compared to satellite with 46.5% of German television homes; terrestrial transmission systems were used in 9.0% of German television homes; and IPTV was used in 6.2% of German television homes.
+The table below shows the development of TV reception by infrastructure in Germany from July 2012-2017.
+According to the German Digitization Report, as of June 2017, 45.9% of German television homes used cable as their primary means for receiving television signals, as compared to satellite with 45.7% of German television homes; terrestrial transmission systems were used in 7.4% of German television homes; and IPTV was used in 6.9% of German television homes.
 The total percentage exceeds 100 because some homes use more than one distribution platform.
-DVB-T is often used as a platform for a second television set.

-2011 2012 2013 2014 2015 2016
+2012 2013 2014 2015 2016 2017

 (% )

-Cable 50.2 47.9 46.3 46.3 46.1 45.9
+Cable 47.9 46.3 46.3 46.1 45.9 45.9

-Satellite 44.7 45.6 46.2 46.1 46.5 46.5
+Satellite 45.6 46.2 46.1 46.5 46.5 45.7

-DVB-T 11.8 12.5 11.0 10.0 9.7 9.0
+DVB-T 12.5 11.0 10.0 9.7 9.0 7.4

-IPTV 3.0 4.3 4.9 4.9 4.8 6.2
+IPTV 4.3 4.9 4.9 4.8 6.2 6.9

-Source: TNS German Digitization Report 2016
+Source: TNS German Digitization Report 2017

 Cable.
-Cable television is one of the most commonly used transmission medium for television services in Germany, with a penetration rate of approximately 46% of households as of June 2016 (Source: German Digitization Report, 2016).
-Approximately 72% of German households are passed by broadband cable networks (Source: ANGA, 2016).
+Cable television is one of the most commonly used transmission medium for television services in Germany, with a penetration rate of approximately 45.9% of households as of June 2017 (Source: German Digitization Report, 2017).
+Approximately 73% of German households are passed by broadband cable networks (Source: ANGA, 2017).
 Cable network services are characterized by easy-to-use technology, efficient installation of customer equipment and reliability of a protected signal delivered directly to the home.
 Unlike services provided via satellite platforms, cable television subscribers have the additional benefit of the customer service and point of contact with the cable service provider.

 We generate revenue principally from relationships with our customers who pay subscription fees for the services provided.
-Subscription fees for basic cable video services are typically paid directly by single family homes (or SDU) subscribing to the service or, in the case of MDUs, we enter into a bulk contract with the owner or housing association of the multi-dwelling structure based on the number of units connected.
+Subscription fees for basic cable video services are typically paid directly by single family homes (or SDUs) subscribing to the service or, in the case of MDUs, we enter into a bulk contract with the owner or housing association of the multi-dwelling structure based on the number of units connected.
 Single family home customers also pay us directly for the subscription fees associated with our premium digital cable services, as well as the broadband internet and fixed-line telephony services they purchase from us.
 Generally, the owner of an MDU allows us to sell digital cable (including our premium digital cable services), broadband internet and fixed-line telephony services directly to individual tenants.
 In addition, we are generally compensated for the use of capacity in our network by broadcasters which pay channel carriage fees for the transmission and distribution of their FTA television and audio signals via our network.
-For further information on our channel carriage fee arrangements with broadcasters, see "Business of Unitymedia - Channel Carriage Fees", "Business of Unitymedia - Material Contracts - Other Significant Supply Agreements - Feed -in Agreements" and "Business of Unitymedia - Legal Proceedings".
+For further information on our channel carriage fee arrangements with broadcasters, see "Business of Unitymedia - Channel Carriage Fees", "Business of Unitymedia - Material Contracts - Other Significant Supply Agreements - Feed in Agreements" and "Business of Unitymedia - Legal Proceedings".